|Statistics and Files|

 We arrived in Timble at a fairly tardy 1.00pm (Lil had a lie in this morning - plus 1 hour clock's back - totalling 12 hours in bed!) so wasted no time in getting prepared and setting off from the village centre in a easterly direction down a lane to High Field Farm.
 At the farm we followed a bridleway southwards then cut off it due south down fields to a wooden bridge that led us around a distinct round shaped hill.
 Redding Hill in a different place is the type of hill you would expect to see a Castle atop.
 It is the perfect oval.
 We skirted the hill to Low Snowden then up to Washburn Farm which had a sentry.
 Lil saw him first.
 I said "I am getting a stick to carry through the farm".
-Lil saw him first.
-"He's lying low waiting to pounce" she said.
-I was relieved to see he was tethered and true to form he jumped up and leapt for us snarling, teeth dripping with saliva, cursing that the chain was short.
+She said "He's lying low waiting to pounce".
+I was relieved to see the sentry was tethered.
+True to form he jumped up and leapt for us snarling, teeth dripping with saliva, cursing that the chain was short.
 What a relief.
 We left the farmyard unscathed and headed across fields, passing close to Carr Farm and continuing downhill across fields towards the dale of Snowden Beck.

 Walking down to the dale was a wonderful moment.
-The trees are losing their leaves now, winter is around the corner but they are providing fantastic almost luminous golden brown colours before they close down until spring would wake them up again.
-Halfway down the bank we stopped for a while to look at Ellers Wood and Folly Hall Wood which were on opposite banks of the River Washburn..
+The trees were losing their leaves, winter was around the corner but still the trees were providing fantastic almost luminous golden brown colours before they closed down until spring would wake them up again.
+Halfway down the bank we stopped for a while to look at Ellers Wood and Folly Hall Wood which were on opposite banks of the River Washburn.
 The colours were just fantastic and every tree in the densely packed wood slightly different in shade.
 Truly a great scene to take in and enjoy.
 After taking it all in we moved on down into the dale and then turned left just before reaching Midge Hall Farm to follow Snowden Beck downstream to the River Washburn which we also followed downstream towards where it would discharge into Swinsty Reservoir.
 After a while we crossed the river by means of a marvellous stone bridge.
 On the bridge a plaque read 'THE ARTHUR ADAMSON MEMORIAL BRIDGE a lifelong rambler erected 1967 by his friends in the Ramblers Association'.
 Arthur Adamson was a Leeds Alderman and must have been a popular man to have such a magnificent tribute built in his memory.
 The bridge is sturdy, built of Yorkshire grit stone and narrow letting only one walker across at a time.
 It is quite obvious the walker will appreciate such fine craftsmanship.
 It is a delight.

 After the bridge the walk continues northwards along the River Washburn to Swinsty Reservoir Dam Embankment.
 This is another nice section of this short but highly enjoyable walk.
 We walked along the riverside track on a carpet of fallen leaves meeting a few fellow walkers.
 We passed words and all remarked on the lovely scenery we were walking amidst.
 This late October day was dry, a little cool but the sun quite often broke though to share its warmth.